jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 This allows you to install, instantiate and reference AdapTable using ag-Grid in a "React-friendly" manner.

+## Upgrade guide

+Version 6 of AdapTable has introduced many new functionality and upgrades and also some new ways of interacting with the product.

+For more information please see the [Version 6 Upgrade Guide](../../packages/adaptable/upgrade-guide.md)

 ## Installation

 The React wrapper of AdapTable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps: